EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Jonah.
 Development in Julia.
 Brian Parbhu has volunteered to help and is joining by video for the meeting today (April 26th)

-Sebastian.
-Add osx+Xcode 9.3 on travis for testing threading with clang (my suggestion is to only run those tests with this config which directly deal with threading)?
-Yes/No

-Sebastian.
-(Not sure if to be discussed here): Are people good with my suggestion as to how to move forward with threading, [see here.](http://discourse.mc-stan.org/t/test-systems-supported-compiler-os/3907/5)

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,